![]() |

 FORESTRY AND ENVIRONMENT NEWS | ||

-Forest and Environment News: Complaints of BC Subsidies Resurface US group aims to limit competition from our wood in American market The way long-time conservationist Vicky Husband sees it, American negotiators working on a new softwood lumber agreement with Canada are right to complain that the logging industry is subsidized in British Columbia.
-“They’re absolutely right,” Husband said in a phone interview.
-BC is responsible for about half of Canada’s production of softwood, which includes spruce, pine, fir, hemlock, cedar and other trees.
+As Canada Negotiates New Softwood Pact, "They're absolutely right," Husband said in a phone interview.
+BC is responsible for about half of Canada's production of softwood, which includes spruce, pine, fir, hemlock, cedar and other trees.
 Lack of government oversight, allowing excessive cutting and charging low stumpage fees for logging trees on public land in the province all amount to subsidies, Husband said.
 Read the Tyee article.
-Substantive Changes Coming to Contaminated There were two Environmental Appeal Board decisions released in the month of September:
+Substantive Changes Coming to Contaminated Environmental Appeal Board Decisions

 ||